heellworld/finnhub_pipeline/README.md

-# Finnhub Streaming Data Pipeline Project
+# Real-time Financial Market Data Pipeline with Finnhub API and Kafka Project

 This project is to design pipeline and demonstrate how to run Docker API to fetch stock data of 4 BIGTECH including Facebook, Apple, Amazon, Google and save it for analysis.